danjones1986/site/docs/_posts/2021-03-14-manipulating-pipelines-with-templates-and-expressions.md

 ### Iterate through the steps
 {% raw %}
-In the above example you will notice `- ${{ each pair in step }}:`, which loops through the top level definition of the steps, which is a little confusing at first, but in reality, it's pretty simple, which I will try clarify with an example.
+In the above example you will notice `- ${{ each pair in step }}:`, which loops through the top level definition of the steps, which is a little confusing at first, but in reality, it's pretty simple, which I will try to clarify with an example.
 {% endraw %}

 {% raw %}